 Thank you for honoring copyright.
-If you have any questions, email info@7SistersHomeschool com.
-If you plan to print your curriculum at a local print shop, be info@7SistersHomeschool.com.
+If you have any questions, email info@7SistersHomeschool.com.
 If you plan to print your curriculum at a local print shop, be aware that they may require you to show your purchase receipt as proof of purchase.